I hosted my very first 'Young Adult Carer Blog Writing' group call back in May 2022.

 Personally, I was really excited by the broad range of experiences of the people on the call.
 The suggestions of different topics to explore and the enthusiasm for this group to be a regular thing.

 To get us started, we decided to talk about what we think are going to be the most important things to remember are when starting to write a blog and I thought it would be a good idea to share them here in the hopes that they might inspire others.
 Here are the things that we came up with!

 Whether the blog includes a part of your story, or it captures your spin on things when talking about the tough stuff, blogs are a way for you to put ‘you’ in your writing.
 As young adult carers, our experiences are a big part of our motivation for talking about key issues and so including a personal experience or flavour is really important.

-One tip was about focusing your blogs on the topics that are important to both you or your audience.
+One tip was about focusing our blogs on the topics that are important to both us or our audience.
 Whether it is a topic of interest, a piece of research you have done or it is something that you feel that you and your audience might share, these topics will provide a really strong basis for an interesting, informative and engaging blog.